BRDLF/AdventOfCode2022/CHANGEBLOG.md

+### Dec 9, 2022
+That was fun!
+But i maybe took too long to do it.
+I got tripped up in part 2 until I re-read the prompt.
+Seems I misunderstood the rules for knots moving at first. \
+I seem to do that a lot!
+I need to be better about it.

 ### Dec 8, 2022
 I'm worried that it's too early for me to get lazy like this.
 There's the idiom "work smarter not harder" and I feel I'm ignoring that.
 With that in mind, this didn't take long, so that's nice at least.
 I'm satisfied but not happy, if that makes any sense.